Graduates from any academic background can train as a solicitor, but should have an excellent record of academic achievement,

 It is a responsible and trustworthy job which necessitates integrity, confidentiality and a non-prejudicial manner.

+The main route to qualifying as a solicitor is still via a (law or non-law) university degree followed by a vocational, postgraduate course known as the legal practice course (LPC).
 Graduates from any academic background can train as a solicitor, but should have an excellent record of academic achievement, including good A level results.
-Qualification is via the postgraduate legal practice course (LPC).
-Graduates without a law degree must also pass the common professional examination (CPE).
+Graduates with a non-law degree must first pass a conversion course known as the graduate diploma in law (GDL) or common professional examination (CPE) before taking the LPC.

-Following qualification, it is necessary to undertake a two year Law Society-approved training contract.
+Following qualification, it is necessary to complete a two-year training contract or 'period of recognised training'.
 At all stages early applications are essential: some firms arrange training contracts up to two years in advance.

 There are entry restrictions regarding criminal records.
 Relevant experience can be of benefit, particularly for mature candidates.